nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes
    - May 4, 2024 : Annotations on multiple plots at the same time.
+Plots can be shown or not, independently, by using the legenfs.
 Release 5.1.81.1.
    - May 3, 2024 : Notes can be added to Nyquist plots.
 Changed the structure of yappari_configuration.xml file.
 Release 5.1.81.
    - April 28, 2024 : Added |Z|^2 as weighting scheme.
 The weighted and reduced chi^2 parameters are now reported.
 The structure of xml project file has changed.
 Release 5.1.80.
    - April 28, 2024 : The reduced chi^2 parameter is now reported, instead of chi^2.
 Release 5.1.79.3.